Rahat-ch/blog/content/blog/birth-of-a-blog/index.md

 date: '2019-01-23'
 ---

 TLDR: I taught myself how to build this site with a combination of the official Gatsby Documentation and tutorials.
 I came to realize that the Gatsby Documentation itself is all you need.
-(Always read the docs!)
+(Always read the docs!
+Always!)
 I am also looking for dedicated individuals to collaborate on a project with me.
 See the end of this post for details.

 It took me a while to figure out how I wanted to write this.
 I thought I'd make my own little tutorial and guide someone through the process, but I think for my "tutorial" posts I'll stick to the smaller concepts.
 Instead, I'll take you through my journey and thought process as I built this site from the bottom up.